-French IV students continue to build on the skills from the first three levels of their study of French by developing and refining the five major skills of listening, speaking, reading, writing, and cultural competency.
+French IV students continue to build on the skills from the first three levels of their study of French by developing and refining the five major language skills of listening, speaking, reading, writing, and cultural competency.

 The French IV course satisfies the graduation requirements for an Advanced Studies diploma.

 - Required: Successful completion of French I, II, and III and enrollment in grades 9–12